BoomTNT29/dotfiles/README.md

 Type `sbctl verify` to see what files need signing, the type `sbctl sign -s /path/to/file` for all those files.

 Reboot and enjoy!

+# Small Changes

+`timedatectl set-ntp true` - to synchronize time.
+`timedatectl set-local-rtc` - This will maintain the RTC in localtime, this way windows and linux will show the same time and not have conflicts.